Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Wrapped algorithms
 ^^^^^^^^^^^^^^^^^^^
-Each algorithm has been wrapped by SPRAS which involves three main steps.
+Each pathway reconstruction algorithm within SPRAS has actually been wrapped by SPRAS.

-For an algorithm specific wrapper, the wrapper includes a module that will create and format the input files required by the algorithm using the datasets specified in the configuration file.
+For an algorithm-specific wrapper, the wrapper includes a module that will create and format the input files required by the algorithm using the SPRAS-standardized input data.

 Each algorithm has an associated Docker image located on `DockerHub <https://hub.docker.com/u/reedcompbio>`__ that contains all necessary software dependencies needed to run it.
-In SPRAS, it uses each image to launch a container for a specified parameter combination, providing it with the prepared algorithm specific inputs and an output filename (raw-pathway.txt).
+For an algorithm-specific wrapper, it contains a module that will call each image to launch a container for a specified parameter combination, set of prepared algorithm-specific inputs and an output filename (``raw-pathway.txt``).

-With each of the raw-pathway.txt files, a  wrapper includes a module that will convert the algorithm specific format into a standardized SPRAS format.
+With each of the ``raw-pathway.txt`` files, an algorithm-specific wrapper includes a module that will convert the algorithm-specific format into a standardized SPRAS format.

 2.3 Running SPRAS with multiple algorithms
 ------------------------------------------